 The ‘raise’ statement

-The raise statement initiates named exception, which is to be occurred or not.
+The raise statement initiates a named exception, which is to have occurred or not.
 It also permits the programmer to force a specific exception to occur.

 raiseNameError(“Python code”) # It will Raise Error

 # To check raising status (raised or not) of exception.